kmix27/kmix27.github.io/_posts/2017-04-08-Some-handy-Python-bookmarklets-.md

 %matplotlib inline
 pd.set_option('display.max_columns',75)
 ```
 Well stop that.
 With this one click copies a predefined chunk of text to your clipbaord.
-You can then plug it straight into the top of your script and minimize your import time.
+You can then paste it straight into the top of your script and minimize unnecessary or repetative typing.

 This snippet will give you the above text to your clipboard.